 Includes Bonus Material:

 The configuration file holds important structural information for your site.
-Protecting it from outside access keeps your website from falling prey to malicious hackers or malware.
+Protecting it from outside access keeps your WordPress website from falling prey to malicious hackers or malware.

 If online intruders can access this file, they can completely disrupt the structure and functionality of your website.
-There are three different, but effective methods you can use to establish effective security barriers around your site.
+There are three different, but effective ways you can use to establish effective security barriers around your site.

 You can choose one or use all three for extra safekeeping.